JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 Sets the background color of the active cell.

 ```
-FUNCTION CTextRow.SetCellColorBack (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetCellColorBack (BYVAL Value AS LONG) AS HRESULT
 ```

 | Parameter | Description |